 We cap our fees at £100 per person for any products bought through us at any one time.

-For example, if you are buying more than 4 life insurance policies, transferring more than one pension into a new pension or buying several investments then you will make additional savings through Cavendish Online.
+For example, if you are buying more than 4 life insurance policies or buying several investments then you will make additional savings through Cavendish Online.

 For more information please email email@example.com

 Why not take a look through our Frequently Asked Questions section.
 We update this regularly to ensure you have all of the information you need to make an informed decision when using our service.